 In 2003 Ningura was one of five artists to have her artwork featured on a range of Australia Post international stamps.
-The new Musee du Quai Branly in Paris, which opened in July 2006 features Ningura’s women's story repainted on the first floor ceiling of the administration building.
+The new Musee du Quai Branly in Paris, which opened in July 2006 features Ningura’s women's story repainted on the first floor ceiling.
 Ningura is one of eight Aboriginal artists selected to have an example of their work incorporated into the architecture of the Museum.

-In 2007 and 2008, Ningura was selected as one of the 50 Most Collectible Artists by the Australian Art Collector Magazine.
+In 2007 and 2008, Ningura was selected as one of the 50 Most Collectable artists by the Australian Art Collector Magazine.

 'IMPORTANT ABORIGINAL ART #1' (JUNE - JULY 2022)